Wilderness Lodge Origins

 Wilderness Lodge founders Anne Saunders and Dr Gerry McSweeney are both passionate about the environment and nature tourism.
 Backgrounds in conservation and education led them to establish Wilderness Lodge Lake Moeraki in 1989 followed by the second Wilderness Lodge at Arthur's Pass in 1996.

 Gerry led a Forest and Bird campaign to protect the West Coast rainforests from logging in the 1980's.
-Tourism was championed as an alternative to logging that could support local communities while protecting the forests.
+Tourism was championed as an sustainable alternative to logging, one that could support local communities while protecting native forests.
 This campaign was ultimately successful and led to the creation of the 2.7 million hectare Te Wahipounamu World Heritage Area.

 McSweeney Saunders Family